 Another alternative would be going directly to the American Institute of Certified Professional Accountants (AICPA).
 They offer thousands of webcasts that cover a wide range of topics and are organized from foundational to expert level.

-Regardless of which provider you choose, webinars are an engaging and easy way to earn some much needed CPE credits on-demand.
+Regardless of which provider you choose, webinars are an engaging and easy way to earn much needed credits on-demand.

 If you’re attending a conference based on your professional work, you may be eligible to earn CPE credit for it.
 This is a great option because it allows you to develop your professional skills and relationships while maintaining your financial planning credentials.